Warning: This post is based on my personal opinions and is sure to ruffle a few feathers; please proceed with caution!

-The title of this post is misleading; it’s also very unfortunate that this is how some women live their lives.
+This post’s title is misleading; it’s also very unfortunate that this is how some women live their lives.
 Instead of writing about looking for a husband, I’m going to write about why I’m not actively seeking out a husband…

 We live in the 21st century, but some things don’t seem to change.
-Mothers still seek to see their daughters married; fathers wish to marry their daughters to financially-stable, career-made, men; and daughters yearn to have a husband and make a family.
+Mothers still seek to see their daughters married; fathers wish to marry their daughters to financially-stable, career-made men; and daughters yearn to have a husband and make a family.
 Now, I understand that this isn’t the mindset of some of you reading this, but it is for others.
-To me, it’s sad that we’re still raising the next generation of women to be only homemakers; not that being a housemaker is a bad thing, it’s a challenging job, but not everyone is called to that lifestyle.
-I get that I’m not a parent and have no right to be writing these things, but I am a daughter who has seen how other people are raising their daughters and how my parents have raised me, so here are my thoughts on this subject:
+To me, it’s sad that many are still raising the next generation of women to be homemakers; not that being a housemaker is a bad thing, it’s a challenging job, but not everyone is called to that lifestyle.
+I get that I’m not a parent and have no right to be writing these things, but I am a daughter who sees how others are raising their daughters’ versus how my parents have raised me, so here are my thoughts on this subject:

-I am confident that my future husband will turn up one day, it’s just taking time; time that is allowing me to learn and experience things in life that I won’t be able to once married.
-I honestly don’t believe that my life will begin once I’m married, it started when I was born and grows with each day!
-We live in an era where we don’t need a man to offer an arm when we walk through a city, though it is nice on occasion, or be the only money provider.
+I am confident that my future husband will turn up one day; it’s just taking time.
+Time that allows me to learn and experience things in life that I won’t be able to once married.
+I honestly don’t believe that my life will begin once I’m married; it started when I was born and continues to grow with each day!
+We live in an era where we don’t need a man to offer us an arm when we walk through a city, though it is nice on occasion, or be the only money provider.

 God has called each and EVERY one of us, not just men, to fulfill the calling on our lives.
-Do we really want to miss out on what God has for us just to get married, since that’s how society used to look at women?
+Do we really want to miss out on what God has for us to get married since that’s how society used to look at women?
 Absolutely not!
-Women have just as much to bring into this world, besides children, than men do!
+Women have just as much to bring into this world, besides children, as men do!

 Now, I’m not insinuating that women are better than men; but I’m also not saying that men are better than women.
 Each gender was created to complete specific tasks, we might look alike, but our brains are wired differently.
 However, I don’t think that this means that only men should be the ones to work while the women stay home to raise the kids and keep the house nice… For example, what happens if a man abandons his family, what should the woman do then?
 She certainly can’t just stay home while her children starve without food, and living off her parents isn’t always the best idea.